nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 ## Use Cases
 * Running OS commands from python (like "ping google.com", "ipconfig" etc)
-* You can create an executable from other language code and communicate with command line inputs and outputs
+* You can write functions in other languages like Java, Dotnet etc., create an executable file and communicate with command line inputs and outputs
 * Communicate with external programs or legacy systems from python over command line inputs and outputs
 *